ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 ```
 {: codeblock}

-#### Recommended actions
+#### Recommended actions:
 {: #troubleshooting-step9-actions}

-* Scale to a plan with more memory if cache is consistently full
+* Scale to a plan with more memory if the cache is consistently full
 * Review and optimize indexes (remove unused indexes)
 * Limit result set sizes in queries
 * Use projections to reduce document size